jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 Address: 192.168.1.155
 ```

-The command above served two purposes, you've checked to make sure your domain resolves correctly and you've also generated a log.
+This command serves two purposes: verifying that the domain resolves correctly and generating a log entry.
 The server, still running `tail -f /var/log/named/query.log`, will show two queries made by the caller - one for IPv4 (A) and one for IPv6 (AAAA):
 ```
 client @0x77042c1ca578 192.168.1.182#36083 (homelab.local): query: homelab.local IN A + (192.168.1.155)
 client @0x77042c1ca578 192.168.1.182#35547 (homelab.local): query: homelab.local IN AAAA + (192.168.1.155)